knk38/financial-calculator/README.md

 # financial-calculator
 Calculator to help simulate profit after given years, with sources of income and expenses

+2 main files:

-2 main files, ApplicationWindow.java is the file that runs the GUI and user interface penis
+ApplicationWindow.java is the file that runs the GUI and user interface

+DataStorage.java is the file that runs the calculations for income and expenses, also sums the total.